Schumer: More boys die from drowning than girls

 Analysis indicates more boys die from drowning than girls, Schumer says

-In 2016, 306 boys four years old and younger drowned, almost twice the number of girls the same age who died, according to an analysis by Sen. Chuck Schumer's office.
+In 2016, 306 boys 4 years old and younger drowned, almost twice the number of girls the same age who died, according to an analysis by the senator's office.

-Twice as many boys four years old and younger drown than girls the same age, U.S. Sen. Chuck Schumer (D-NY) said Saturday, urging parents to be alert and the Centers for Disease Control and Prevention to find out why.
+Twice as many boys 4 years old and younger drown than girls the same age, Senate Minority Leader Chuck Schumer said, urging parents to be alert and the Centers for Disease Control and Prevention to find out why.

-Schumer plans to present an analysis of the CDC's latest statistics on drowning deaths, which he said show a stark divide between boys and girls, at a press conference Sunday morning at the John Jay Pool in Manhattan.
+Schumer (D-N.Y.) presented an analysis of the CDC's latest statistics on drowning deaths, which he said show a stark divide between boys and girls, at a news conference Sunday morning at the John Jay Pool in Manhattan.
 And in a letter to the CDC, he is urging it to investigate these trends and create an outreach program for parents of young children.

 "Amidst the most popular months for swimming and the dog days of summer that find more and more kids in and around pools, we must sound the alarm on this trend and demand new action from the federal government," Schumer said in a statement.
 "The CDC should be commended for keeping these detailed records, but what good is the data unless we use it to save lives?"